National Champions: Vanderbilt Commodores capture program’s second College World Series Title

 The fate of tonight’s game was in Mason Hickman’s hands.
 Facing elimination, he did not disappoint.

 “If you want to talk about the game, it certainly starts on the mound with Mason,” said Coach Corbin.
 “He’s created such harmony during the course of the year with how he’s pitched the weekday and certainly down the stretch here.
 He’s pitched some very difficult games himself and certainly gave us a great start tonight.”

 Hickman took the mound first looking as calm and collected as can be.
 His body language seemed loose.
 He acted as if he belonged on the bump with the season on the line.
-If anything, the only difference of today’s game was that for the first time all year, Hickman was throwing to Philip Clarke instead of Ty Duvall.
+If anything, the only difference in today’s game was that for the first time all year, Hickman was throwing to Philip Clarke instead of the typical Commodore catcher, Ty Duvall.

 Shortly after the game’s first pitch echoed into the back of Clarke’s mitt for a strike, Hickman’s body language took a quick turn.
-Ako Thomas ripped a hard-hit single into left field.
+Michigan’s Ako Thomas ripped a hard-hit single into left field.
 Then, it was Jesse Franklin’s turn to do the same into right.
-The following Michigan hitter, Jordan Brewer, joined the hit parade by burying one into left.
+The following Wolverine, Jordan Brewer, joined the hit parade by burying one into left.

 Three at-bats, three base hits, and a 1-0 Michigan lead later, Hickman looked rattled.
 Vanderbilt’s long reliever, Jake Eder, ran out to the bullpen to warm up.
 All of a sudden, Hickman was just a handful of poor pitches away from being yanked, as the Wolverines were preparing to break this game open before Vanderbilt had even logged their first out.